KILTprotocol/docs/sdk/02_tutorial/04_issuer/index.md

 ---
-id: attester
+id: issuer
-title: 🏢 Attester
+title: 🏢 Issuer
 ---

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-This section of the workshop covers creating the <span className="label-role attester">Attester</span> code.
+This section of the workshop covers creating the <span className="label-role issuer">Issuer</span> code.
 The steps are the following:

 1. [Create an account](./01_account.md) to pay for all transactions and storage deposits.
 2. [Create a DID](./02_did.md), which is the identity used to create attestations.